dcunited001/dcunited001.github.io/_posts/2016-05-13-facets-of-greatness-communication-synoptic-epigrams.md

 they could be making, but haven't mentioned and why?
 Do how they stay on message or circle back from a risky area?
 Does it seem like the interviewer or this person veered off track and why?
-What was the outcome of seemingly off the cuff statements and questions?
+What was the outcome of seemingly off-the-cuff statements and questions?
 Good?
 Bad?

 It's important to note that many, if not most, inferences you make